CleverCodeCravers/LocalNetAppChat/README.md

 # LocalNetAppChat

-LocalNetAppChat (LNAC) is a server/client command line interface that gives your apps a way to communicate with each other localy.
+LocalNetAppChat (LNAC) is a server/client C# command line interface that gives your apps a way to communicate with each other locally.

 <!-- TOC -->